zemzale/ubiquitest/README.md

 - [ ] I as a user can move/convert subtasks to tasks via drag & drop
 - [ ] I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts
 - [ ] I as an owner/creator of a certain to-do list can freeze/unfreeze a to-do list I've created to avoid other users from mutating it

+# Notes

+## Backend decisions

+### Router choice

+I am going to use the chi router, since I have used it before and it's the most basic one that just gets out of the way and does the job.

+And for defining the routes, I am going to use the OpenAPI spec and the code gen tool.
+It's not really required, but I have been using it lately and I have found that it just makes reasoning about the design a lot easier.

+### Choice for ID type

+I am pretty sure that the current hotness is to use UUID V7 for IDs, but I have not really used it much yet, so I will just stick with UUID v4 that I know how it works.

+And I know that there is working google library for working with UUID V4 and there is one for JS also.
+Meaning that if I want to create TODO items, they can also be create on the frontend without having to worry about ID collisions.